GeoT: A Geometry-aware Transformer for Reliable Molecular Property Prediction and Chemically Interpretable Representation Learning: Methods

-We introduced a pooling layer at the final step, to obtain molecular properties by aggregating atom features.
-We applied sum-pooling and a linear layer to get the final scalar-valued predictions.
+We introduced a sum-pooling layer at the final step, to obtain scalar-valued molecular property by aggregating atom features.
+This is a common strategy in MPNNs \cite{schutt2017schnet, klicpera2020directional, gasteiger2021gemnet}, which is named as the "readout" layer.